Retr0Wawe/Retr0Gram/README.md

 # Telegramm-Admin-Tool
 Tool for remote administration of your computer using telegram api
+## How it works?
+We send a request with parameters (our bot_token and chat_id) using the Requests class, which has a send_request method.
+Thus, we send a request (with parameters, and a request of the GET type) to the telegram server, receive a response and parse it for possible errors.
 ## How to download:
 git clone --recursive https://github.com/Retr0Wawe/Telegram-Remote-Tool
 ## Example main: